rsavajiyani/axway-open-docs/content/en/docs/central/cli_central/cli_command_reference.md

 Querying for multiple resources will display multiple result tables, one result table for each resource you fetch.

-To see the list of all available resources on the server run `amplify central get`
+To see the list of all available resources from AMPLIFY Central, run `amplify central get`

 ### Usage